Job submission

 :

-Here SLURM will find a compute node with the default amount of resources available (which is 1CPU, 512MB memory, and a 1-hour time limit at the time of writing) and start the session on the allocated compute node(s) within the requested resource constraints.
+Here SLURM will find a compute node with the default amount of resources available (which is currently 1CPU, 512MB memory, and a 1-hour time limit) and start the session on the allocated compute node(s) within the requested resource constraints.
 If you need more resources you need to explicitly ask for it, for example:

-Resources will then remain allocated until the shell is exited with CTRL+d
+Resources will then remain allocated until the shell is terminated with CTRL+d

 , typing exit